Interrogative Pronouns

 Interrogative Determiners

 Generally, when 'what,' 'which,' and 'whose' are used alone, they function as interrogative pronouns.
-However, when these words are followed by a noun, they become interrogative determiners.
+However, they can also be followed by a noun, in which case they function as interrogative determiners.
 Here are some examples:

 Here, 'color' is a noun added to 'what,' so 'what' is an interrogative determiner here.